Breast Reduction Surgery in Melbourne

 Further, your surgeon will advise you on when you can return to regular exercising.
 In general, you can resume gentle walking within a few days of surgery.
 But you should avoid running, high impact exercise and more until your surgeon advises you that it is okay.

 Many women report successfully breastfeeding after breast reduction, however there is no guarantee.
-Different surgical methods may increase your chances of breastfeeding after breast reduction.
-It is best to discuss this during your consult.
+Different surgical methods may increase your chances of breastfeeding .
+It is best to discuss your concerns during your consult.

 Breasts can return to a larger, heavier size due to life changes including pregnancy, weight fluctuation, genetics, and aging.
-Surgeons generally advise that you seek a breast reduction after you have finished having children, you have finished breast feeding and you have reached your stable, goal weight, to improve your overall, long term, outcome.
+Surgeons generally advise that you seek this surgery AFTER you have finished having children, you have finished breast feeding and you have reached your stable, goal weight, to improve your overall, long term, outcome.

 You can discuss this further in your consultation with a specialist plastic surgeon.